C2SM/odin-comin/README.md

-# ODIN-ComIn: Online Data Interpolator for ICON-ART
+# ODIN-ComIn: Online Data Interpolator for ICON

-ODIN (Online Data INterpolator) is a plugin for the ICON-ART atmospheric transport model that allows direct sampling of model variables at user-defined observation locations **during runtime**.
+ODIN (Online Data INterpolator) is a plugin for the ICON model and for ICON-ART that allows direct sampling of model variables at user-defined observation locations **during runtime**.
 It is implemented using the ComIn interface and written in Python.

 The plugin enables efficient and reproducible extraction of model output for:
 - **Monitoring stations** (time-averaged or instantaneous)
 - **Mobile trajectories** (aircraft, drones, vehicles)
-- **Satellite retrievals** (e.g. TROPOMI CH₄ with averaging kernels and stratospheric extension)
+- **Satellite retrievals** (including possibility of applying averaging kernels)

 Key features:
-- Horizontal and vertical interpolation at arbitrary locations
+- Horizontal and vertical interpolation to arbitrary locations
-- Application of averaging kernels and CAMS-based profile extension
+- Application of averaging kernels to satellite observations
+- In case of satellite total columns (e.g. of CH4), possibility to extend profile above top of ICON domain
 - Output directly to structured NetCDF files
 - Fully configured via a YAML file (no code changes required)
 - Parallel scaling with MPI